GNOME/gtksourceview/docs/porting-guide-3-to-4.md

 ## Dependencies

-Both GtkSourceView 3 and GtkSourceView 4 depend on GTK+ 3.
+Both GtkSourceView 3 and GtkSourceView 4 depend on GTK 3.

 ## Preparation in GtkSourceView 3